-Centrifugal systems use a pump for efficient, high-pressure water output through a centrally placed plate on the fan head.
-The result is a finer, dryer mist.
+Centrifugal systems use a pump to efficiently output high-pressure water through a centrally placed plate on the fan head.
+This results in a finer, dryer mist.
 While you’ll get less damp with a centrifugal mister, a major downside is that they’re much more expensive than their nozzle-clad counterparts.

 Patio misting fans with nozzles are more suitable for casual home use.
 While high-pressure centrifugal misting fans are often found in commercial environments where wide-scale evaporative cooling is needed.

-There are two options for the power supply of misting fans – battery and plugged-in.
-Portable misting fans are usually battery-operated and with a water tank.
+There are two options for the power supply of misting fans: battery and plugged-in.
+Portable misting fans are usually battery-operated and come with a water tank.
 While hose-fed misting fans usually run plugged in.

 Some misting fans are powered with a rechargeable and detachable battery.
 If you take a few charged batteries, you may easily replace them and have power for a long time.

 Oscillating and pivoting mist fans

 Pedestal outdoor misting fans usually designed with an oscillating head to cover a wider area.
 They are placed in a garden, on a patio, around a pool, or BBQ.
 The smaller indoor mist fans usually have a tilting head that may be adjusted up and down.